tocco934/aws-foundry-ssl/README.md

 I recommend that you reinstall the _add-ons_ you were using manually one-by-one, as many of the add-ons from Foundry 10 have been updated to Foundry 11, and you'll want to make sure dependencies are all in place.
 Your worlds should be okay to bring over, and it should upgrade them to Foundry's new internal format.

+### File and Folder Permissions

 If you use SCP to transfer things into `/foundrydata`, make sure you set the correct permissions and user ownership after transfer.
+The script file `fix_folder_permissions.sh` can help.

+Run it with `sudo sh /aws-foundry-ssl/scripts/fix_folder_permissions.sh`.

 ## Installation